benjvi/seven-ways-to-install-cert-manager/7-customized-tanzu-package-gitops/README.md

 `k get packages -o json | yq -r ".items[] | select(.metadata.name == \"cert-manager.tce.vmware.com.1.1.0-vmware0\") | .spec.template.spec.fetch[].imgpkgBundle.image"`

-This gives an image reference to an [`imgpkgBundle` (TODO)]() for the package.
+This gives an image reference to an [`imgpkgBundle`](https://carvel.dev/imgpkg/docs/latest/resources/#bundle) for the package.
 NB: we could replace the version section of the package name by a variable `LATEST_PKG_VERION`, so we could fetch the latest version of a package as we did in section `4-auto-updates`.

 Since `vendir` understands imgpkg bundles, we then define a `vendir.yml` so we can download the package by running `vendir sync`.